Obligate intracellular bacteria without cell walls. Includes C. pneumonia, C. psittaci, C. trachomatis.

 USPSTF 2007 recommendations (PubMed):

-Screen for chlamydial infection in all sexually active nonpregnant young women age 24 years or younger and for older nonpregnant women who are at increased risk.
+Screen for chlamydial infection in all sexually active non-pregnant young women aged 24 years or younger and for older non-pregnant women who are at increased risk.
 (A recommendation)

 Current evidence is insufficient to assess the balance of benefits and harms of screening for chlamydial infection for men.
 (I statement).